-Theodulpass is a high mountain peak at an elevation of 3.336m (10,944ft) above the sea level, located in Breuil-Cervinia, an alpine resort in the Valle d'Aosta region of northwest Italy.
-It's one of the highest mountain roads of Europe.
+Theodulpass is an international high mountain peak at an elevation of 3.336m (10,944ft) above the sea level, located on the border of Switzerland and Italy.
+It's one of the highest roads of Europe.

 Pic: Ingrid Sharon Piccolini